Christina Bertea

 • "Brushing up against each other, 1000 points of connection".
 Our physicality may be our common ground-- through touch we can find empathy for each other —regardless of how our mental constructs, ideologies, identities differ.

-• "Ghost of Sturgeons Past: Skin of our Ancestors" a 20' long "taxidermied" sturgeon reminding us they were that big and could be again if only we took care of our Delta waters.
+• "Ghost of Sturgeons Past: Skin of our Ancestors" is a 20' long "taxidermied" sturgeon reminding us they were that big and could be again if only we took care of our Delta waters.

 • "Madonna and Serpent: Bowing to the Earth's Healing Wisdom" -an alabaster reference/reverence to the serpent as an enduring symbol of vegetative life force energy.
 Early A.D. sculptures show a friendly serpent at Mary's feet.